 All Conditions & Treatments

-Distal Radius Fractures: Overview, Diagnosis, Treatment and Recovery
+Distal Radius Fracture: Diagnosis, Treatment and Recovery

 What is a distal radius fracture?

 There are a wide variety of fracture patterns, and no single form of treatment applies for all of these fractures.
-The nature and location of this fracture, compounded by the multidirectional forces we exert on this joint in our daily lives, often requires surgery to achieve proper healing and restore anatomic alignment of this important bone.
+The nature and location of this fracture, compounded by the multidirectional forces we exert on this joint in our daily lives, often requires surgery to achieve proper healing, restore anatomic alignment of this important bone, and function of the wrist joint.
+There are two common variants of distal radius fractures that are characterized by the direction of forces applied to the wrist during a fall:

-"In general, the less invasive treatment – provided it achieves our goals of satisfactory alignment and stable reduction of the fractured bone fragments – results in a better functional outcome and patient satisfaction," says Dr. Wolfe, Chief Emeritus of the Hand and Upper Extremity Service at HSS.
+In general, the least invasive treatment – provided it achieves our goals of satisfactory alignment and stable reduction of the fractured bone fragments – results in a better functional outcome and patient satisfaction.

 Navigating a patient through a particular treatment plan is a complex task and requires consideration of multiple factors and close attention during the healing phase.